mdn/content/files/en-us/learn/javascript/client-side_web_apis/drawing_graphics/index.md

 The fallback should provide useful alternative content to the canvas content.
 For example, if you are rendering a constantly updating graph of stock prices, the fallback content could be a static image of the latest stock graph, with `alt` text saying what the prices are in text or a list of links to individual stock pages.

 > **Note:** Canvas content is not accessible to screen readers.
-Include descriptive text as the value of the [`aria-label`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) attribute directly on the canvas element itself or include fallback content placed within the opening and closing canvas tag.
+Include descriptive text as the value of the [`aria-label`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) attribute directly on the canvas element itself or include fallback content placed within the opening and closing `<canvas>` tags.
 Canvas content is not part of the DOM, but nested fallback content is.

 ### Creating and sizing our canvas